chingachleung/ConversationalImplicatureClassification/README.md

 # Conversational Implicature Classification
 We train 3 models: synthetic model, naturally occurring model and transfer model using different types of data by fine-tuning BERT.
-Please see section [Data](#data) for further detials.
+Please see section [Data](#data) for further details.

 # Model Architecture